gregho67/unity-projects/README.md

 I made some of the assets for this game and used or modified some other free assets that I found mostly on [OpengameArt](https://opengameart.org/).
 The game itself is almost complete since it's playable on multiple mobile devices, but I intend to continue working on it to improve the looks and the gameplay and fix eventual bugs.
 I would like to publish it once it is more refined in order to get a few reviews on what I could add or improve.

-First boss         |  Second boss :-------------------------:|:-------------------------:
+Start menu         |  Options menu :-------------------------:|:-------------------------:
 ![8bit mobile game main menu](8bit_mobile_game/Screenshots/8bit_mobile_game_menu.png) | ![8bit mobile game options menu](8bit_mobile_game/Screenshots/8bit_mobile_game_options.png)